Benjamin-Kusi/Machine_Learning_Sign_Language_Project/README.md

 4. For Linux users, follow the following steps to get the text-to-speech functionality configured
 	- pip install pyttsx3
 	- sudo apt install espeak

-5. There are two modes for executing this project - with training or with the pre-saved model

-    *python3 main.py path/to/training/dataset*
-    *python3 main.py*